artic92/digital_systems/README.md

 The goal of this exercise is to design a clock generator capable of delay a base clock of 100 MHz and 50% duty cycle.
 This component has to generate 4 signals, each one is the base signal but with phase displaced of 90, 180, 270, 360 degrees.
 The component is described in both `behavioural` and `structural` flavours.

+`exercise6`

+The goal of this exercise is to generate the following periodic signals starting from a time-base signal of 100 MHz and 50% duty cycle:

+1) 25 MHz and 50% duty cycle
+2) 78 MHz and 50% duty cycle
+3) 25 MHz and 70% duty cycle
+4) 78 MHz and 70% duty cycle

+This component should be implemented in two variants.
+The former should use only counters, while the latter should use the builtin **Xilinx DCM** component.

 ## Contacts

 Antonio Riccio <antonio.riccio.27@gmail.com>